moj-analytical-services/splink/docs/blog/posts/2026-01-29-running-splink-in-production.md

 The pattern we have found works well is:

 - standardise aggressively so cross-dataset comparisons are meaningful
-- treat model building as an artefact, not something you do every run
+- treat trained models as versioned artefacts, not something you rebuild every run
 - slice multi-dataset linking into manageable pieces
 - cluster once at the end, using edges from multiple models